The Best Grand Canyon Viewpoints From North Rim

 North Rim is the highest part of the Grand Canyon at all, so photos from this point are spectacular due to differences in height.
 In good weather, even South Rim can be seen from Bright Angel Point.
 Rock formations are incredible so you can take exciting shots.

 From the Toroweap Overlook, you have a view of the extremely colorful Torowep rock formations and the Colorado River.
 It is the narrowest part of the Grand Canyon, and that’s why it’s such a spectacular view.
 You can also take a short walk along with the rim and photograph cactuses or dead trees on the edge of the Grand Canyon.

 What gear should you take?

 First of all, a tripod is a must-have.
-Tripod is necessary for landscapes for sunrise and sunset.
+Tripod is necessary for landscapes for sunrise and sunset of Grand Canyon Viewpoints from the North Rim.
 We recommend a stable tripod because you will take photos over the rim.
 Don’t take too light tripod; the wind can be intense.
 We have been using Sirui for years, they are reliable and durable tripods.

 Do not forget also Remote Control Shutter Release.
 It is much safer to use it over the abyss, and you don’t lose your balance using it.
 So you do not have to lean too often over the tripod.
 Our choice is Camera Remote Wireless Shutter Release Intervalometer which is perfect also for night photos – milky way and stars.
 You’ll be over the gulf when it’s dark, therefore take also a headlamp and gloves.
 They are essential for your comfort, too.